To The Members

 a) in the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;

-The Auditors' Report is unmodified i.e. it does not contain any qualificationreservation or adverse remark.
+Further The Auditors' Report is unmodified i.e. it does not contain any qualificationreservation or adverse remark.
 The Auditor's Report is enclosed with the financialstatements in this annual report.

 The extracts of Annual Return pursuant to the provisions of Section 92 read with Rule12 of the Companies (Management and Administration) Rules 2014 is furnished in Annexure Aand is attached to this Report.